cravxx/unfm2jg/README.md

 So now that know a bit about what NFM is "made" of, what do you need to hack it?
 First off, you need Java, specifically something called the _Java Runtime Environment_.
 This is the Java you download to play games.
 You probably have this already.
 Next you need the _Java Development Kit_.
 This is what BlueJ and Eclipse use to compile Java source code into an actual game.
 **_BlueJ_** is sort of like a text editor, like Word, and it'll be what we use to hack NFM.
-**_Eclipse_** is the most advanced Java editing tool available, and it is much more feature-rich, though it may look a bit complicated to a new user.
+**_Eclipse_** is the most advanced Java editing tool available, and it is much more feature-rich then BlueJ, though it may look a bit complicated to a new user.
 **_7-zip_** is the last program you need.
-It'll help you navigate through NFM files. _WinRAR_ will also work as long as you know what you're doing.
+It'll help you navigate through NFM files. **_WinRAR_** will also work as long as you know what you're doing.

 Now that you got that, it's time to get into what makes my files special!!! ♥♥♥

 These files are FIXED and READY TO HACK!!!
-They already contain a project file for BlueJ, double-click and you can begin hacking immediately!
+They already contain a project file for both BlueJ and Eclipse, double-click and you can begin hacking immediately!

 The following is what has been done: